-Welcome to the Canada's Michael Smith Genome Sciences Centre
+Welcome to Canada's Michael Smith Genome Sciences Centre

-The Genome Sciences Centre is one of fifteen research programs that operate as part of the BC Cancer Research Centre.
+The Genome Sciences Centre is one of eighteen research departments and programs that operate as part of the BC Cancer Research Centre.
 The BC Cancer Agency, an agency of the Provincial Health Services Authority, provides a province-wide cancer control program for the residents of British Columbia.
 Additional support is provided by funds raised by the BC Cancer Foundation for cancer research.